 Keeping your property in top condition is not difficult if it is a continuing effort.
 There must be a plan in place for making ongoing improvements by investing a portion of each year's income.
 Failure to do this will result in a neglected property and additional expense.

-Getting started on the program of enhancing the value should focus first on these areas.
-They will immediately make an office or apartment building begin to stand out:
+The following will immediately make an office or apartment building begin to stand out: